Is it my imagination, or are companies offering extended product warranties way more often than they used to?

 Warranties are a service differentiator

-There are some companies that operate warranty programs at-cost or even at a lost.
+There are some companies that operate warranty programs at-cost or even at a loss.
 The companies that offer them don’t do so willy-nilly.
 It’s a strategic investment.
 They’re banking on the fact that making it easy to shop, return, and get repairs or replacements will correspond with a greater willingness to buy non-unique items from that company.

-Zappos is a good example of this principal in practice.
+Zappos is a good example of this principle in practice.
 You can buy shoes pretty much anywhere, online or in-person.
 The price difference from retailer to retailer is usually small or nonexistent.
 So to set themselves apart, they built an extra cushy exchange policy as their key service differentiator.
 It worked really well for them.
 It’s why they have cult status among online shoppers, and many other retailers have been forced to offer the same to keep up.

 Warranties substitute for quality control